 Have empty space at home?
 Decorate it with a simple daybed

 You might already be familiar with divans that decorate most Indian homes.
 They are nothing but a cushioned bench that comes with or without armrests.
-Bolster pillows are often paired with these sofas to make them more comfortable.
+Pair these sofas with bolster pillows to make them more comfortable.

 Similarly, daybeds offer the same function and the terms are often used interchangeably.
 In terms of function, a daybed is not very different from a chaise lounge sofa, as it is mainly used to lounge, read, or rest.